AyeCode/geodirectory/readme.txt

 * [Give viewers a run-down on a company's performance with MultiRatings and Reviews](https://wpgeodirectory.com/downloads/multiratings-and-reviews/ "Allows you to extend your rating and reviews categorization") - Extend the review system allowing multiple rating categories (e.g., service, quality, price), add images to reviews and other cool features.

-* [Enhance search with advanced search filters](https://wpgeodirectory.com/downloads/advanced-search-filters/ "Allows you to extend the search with custom filters") -Turn any custom field into an advanced filter of the search widget for more accurate business directory listings.
+* [Enhance search with advanced search filters](https://wpgeodirectory.com/downloads/advanced-search-filters/ "Allows you to extend the search with custom filters") -Turn any custom field into an advanced filter of the search widget for more accurate listings search.
 Adds AJAX search, smart autocompletes, geolocation, and much more.

 * [Build up a priceless community with the Buddypress Integration](https://wpgeodirectory.com/downloads/buddypress-integration/ "integrates Buddypress with GeoDirectory") - Engage users and form a community around your niche and listings with seamless integration with Buddypress (open-source social networking software package).